NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/operations.rst

 Implementations should provide overloads to support broadcasting of single-qubit intrinsic operations across a register of :code:`cudaq::qudit`.
 For example, :code:`x(cudaq::qreg<>&)` should apply a NOT operation on all :code:`cudaq::qubit` in the provided :code:`cudaq::qreg`.
-A set of quantum intrinsic operations for the :code:`cudaq::qubit` then for example looks as follows:
+A set of quantum intrinsic operations for the :code:`cudaq::qubit` then for example looks as follows, where :code:`NAME`, :code:`ROTATION_NAME`, and :code:`MEASURE_OP` stand for the names of single-qubit operations, single-qubit rotations, and measurement operations respectively:

 .. code-block:: cpp